 2. designer, preferably UX/UI specialist

-3. translator, preferably native in both languages, or at least at a bilingual level.
+3. localization specialist, preferably native in both languages, or at least at a bilingual level.
 If you're localizing in multiple languages, be sure to hire a separate translator for every translation project.

 4. an editor, a native one.
 This one must be a native speaker from the country you're localizing to.
 Otherwise, real linguistic testing could happen after the launch and cause a lot of damage to adoption.

 Having all departments work on the translation management platform will ease localization and meet everyone's needs.

 ☞ Developers don't have a lot of manual work.
 They need to upload the resource file with all information that needs to be translated.

 ☞ The project manager assigns strings to translators.
 They can add translators they found by themselves or hire translation services directly on the platform.

 ☞ Localization specialists will be able to see how translation looks directly in the design.
 They could get some help from machine translation if there's a lot of material for bulk translation.
 Also, they'll have useful features like translation memory that can help them go through every translation project faster.

 ☞ Designers will see what the current design looks like with translated content.